haiku/website/content/news/2020-11-13-release-plans-and-call-for-contrib.md

 Haiku project is by no means a small project, it is a full operating system nonetheless.
 Maintaining a full-stack operating system is a huge work, and needs more than a handful of developers.
 Recently, one of our core developers, waddlesplash has recently announced his leave from the project due to personal reasons. waddlesplash has contributed to Haiku Project close to a decade, and has been the top contributor for 2017, 2018, and 2019.
 He has contributed invaluable additions to the Haiku Project, like the NVME driver, and USB3 support, with countless bug fixes and improvements on numerous Haiku components.

-**With this departure, currently we do not have the enough developer power to release R1.
+**With this departure and the prolonged absence of the other core developers, currently we do not have the enough developer power to release R1.
 More beta releases are always possible, but without a stable release, Haiku will never have the chance to become a viable alternative for desktop users.**

 Making Haiku something more than an enthusiast operating system is not possible without your help.